chezeng/Media/WhatIAM/articles/creativity.md

 ---

 #### **Q: I’m using Stable Diffusion to create art, and the process feels like watching the human imagination at work.
 First, random patterns appear, like a vast web of connections, and then—suddenly—beautiful forms emerge.
-Is this how we, as humans, imagine and create?""
+Is this how we, as humans, imagine and create?**

 That’s an amazing observation.
 AI systems like Stable Diffusion generate art in a way that closely mirrors human thought processes: